-The Code of Conduct contains provisions on fisheries management, which include data gathering and management advice, application of the precautionary approach, the establishment of management measures as well as their implementation (see in particular Article 613).
+The Code of Conduct contains provisions on fisheries management, which include data gathering and management advice, application of the precautionary approach, the establishment of management measures as well as their implementation (see in particular Article 6).
 The international plans of actions established by the FAO also contain elements regarded to be common general principles for fisheries management.
-14 In addition, FAO guidelines established in recent years contain general principles relevant to regional efforts in conservation and management of fisheries.
-15
+In addition, FAO guidelines established in recent years contain general principles relevant to regional efforts in conservation and management of fisheries.

-12 If this latter option is chosen, provisions concerning "Cooperation with non-parties" should be included in the Convention.
+&lt;sup>12 If this latter option is chosen, provisions concerning "Cooperation with non-parties" should be included in the Convention.

-13 The most relevant paragraphs in this context are paragraphs 6.3-6.6, and 6.11.
+&lt;sup>13 The most relevant paragraphs in this context are paragraphs 6.3-6.6, and 6.11.

-14 IPOA-Capacity, IPOA-Seabirds, IPOA-Sharks, and IOPA-IUU.
+&lt;sup>14 IPOA-Capacity, IPOA-Seabirds, IPOA-Sharks, and IOPA-IUU.

-15 Examples are the Bycatch Guidelines and the Flag State Guidelines.
+&lt;sup>15 Examples are the Bycatch Guidelines and the Flag State Guidelines.